 The simplest way of cooking meat is to put it in the oven, where radiant heat dries the moisture as it comes to the surface of the meat.
 Everyone appreciates and prefers the outside juice-encrusted slices.
 Similarly, grilling will bring moisture to the surface.
 Many cooks prefer to sprinkle the outside of meat with flour in order that these juices should dry rather than drip to the bottom of the pan.'

 In the foreword to the 2009 edition of the book, Deighton describes it thus: "of all the books I have written none of them is dearer to me or more personal than this one."
-The many different recipes reflect Deighton's status as a traveller and researcher, always picking up new ideas wherever he goes: he learned to cook squid from a Portuguese fisherman; he watched a Viennese grandmother produce a cheesecake using a childhood recipe; while working as a waiter in Piccadilly, he learned to make strudel dough from a Hungarian chef.
+The many different recipes reflect Deighton's status as a traveller and researcher, always picking up new ideas wherever he goes: he learned to cook squid from a Portuguese fisherman; he watched a Viennese grandmother produce a cheesecake using a childhood recipe; while working as a waiter in Piccadilly, he learned to

 Action Cookbook, UK first edition, 1965